Polaris (Marvel Comics): Reception

-Critical reception
+Critical response

-Maite Molina of ComicsVerse referred to Polaris as an "iconic X-Men hero," writing "Why are so many comic book readers die-hard fans of Polaris?
-Well, there is a multitude of reasons.
-Lorna Dane exemplifies an air of authenticity.
-She does not believe there is a point in one’s heroic journey where you have to establish yourself.
+Alex Schlesinger of Screen Rant described Polaris as one of the "X-Men's most iconic mutants" and as an "iconic hero."
+Deirdre Kaye of Scary Mommy called Polaris a "role model" and a "truly heroic" female character.
+Maite Molina of ComicsVerse noted the popularity of Polaris among comic book fans, saying, "She does not believe there is a point in one’s heroic journey where you have to establish yourself.
 Polaris has fought against the tension of her agency.
 She has lived a history where much was taken from her.
 Ultimately, she has endured.
 So, despite the seemingly insurmountable obstacles and countless foes, Lorna has never faltered in her steadfast role as a member of the X-Men.
 This is why she is so beloved."
-Polaris was the winner of a popularity contest held by Marvel Comics in 2021, which served to determinate who would the final member of a new X-Men team that would debut during the Hellfire Gala storyline.
+Lukas Shayo of Comic Book Resources called Polaris one of the best female X-Men characters, writing, "Lorna Dane is a force to be reckoned with in the field, and she is remarkably creative with her powers."